jeremypruitt/ruby-progressbar/README.md

 It can indicate progress with percentage, a progress bar, and estimated remaining time.

+Ruby/DbProgressBar is an extensions of the above ProgressBar to write output to the database instead of to the console.
+Implemented for Sequel ORM, but can be easily extended to other ORMs such as ActiveRecord or DataMapper

 ## Examples

     % irb --simple-prompt -r progressbar